nicbou/timeline-old/README.md

 API URL: `/api/backup`

-Sources describe a regular source of data.
-For example, a daily backup, a social media feed or a blog.
-Sources are monitored for changes, and new data is automatically imported.

 Sources are suited for frequent, automatic data imports.
+You add a source (an API, an RSS feed, etc) to monitor, and new data is automatically imported.

+For example, you can use them to automatically import photos from your phone, import your new tweets, or watch a website for new posts.

 New sources can be added directly through the API.
 You can browse the API at `/api/backup`.